The Perfect Exercise Equipment for Seniors

 Rowing machines are a great way for seniors to exercise.
 Not only do you get a cardio workout, which improves circulation and blood flow through the whole body, you also build strength and muscle in this whole body workout.

 The best rowing machine takes advantage of magnetic or air resistance to provide gentle resistance while rowing, which works to provide you a great cardio workout.

 What Is the Best Home Rower for Seniors?

 The best workouts for seniors are focused on the whole body.
 You want an exercise and fitness routine that works out all of your muscles.
 Most importantly, the best routines also include a cardio element, which helps fight off heart disease and other illnesses like diabetes.
 A high-quality magnetic rowing machine does all of that.

 Seniors also have less energy than younger people, meaning they need to have shorter workouts.
 A shorter workout needs to incorporate all elements of fitness.
 Instead of spending 3 or 4 hours in the gym bouncing between different machines to work out each group of muscles, using a rowing machine for 1 or 2 hours instead will work out many different muscle groups at the same time, making this a complete workout you can do in less time.

-Low impact exercises accomplish two things – they motivate seniors to workout more by making them feel good, and the exercises can actually help improve some minor joint pain, which will also help seniors feel and move better.
+Low impact exercises accomplish two things – they motivate seniors to work out more by making them feel good, and the exercises can actually improve some minor joint pain.

 The Best Rowing Machines for Seniors